 Shingles Symptoms and Diagnosis Facts to Know

-Herpes Zoster is an illness that mainly affects adults over the age of 50, and people with weakened immune systems.
+Herpes Zoster, or commonly known as Shingles, is an illness that mainly affects adults over the age of 50, and people with weakened immune systems.

 The affected skin appears irritated, with small blisters that follow the path of a nerve.
 For this reason, people commonly call the illness “shingles.”
 The blisters produce pain that seems to burn the dermis.
 So, in some places in the world, people call it “Saint Anthony’s Fire.”